 Jimi Hendrix claims that “If there is something to be changed in this world, then it can only happen through music”.
 And there is a lot of evidence for how political music has made a difference.
 As Martin Luther King Jr claims, music was a key component of the American civil rights movement.
 There is no doubt that songs galvanize people to bravely face the brutal racial cruelty of the American south.
 Often non-violently.

 The powerful are fully aware of the power of protest songs, even though they rarely acknowledge it.
 Soviets and Chinese clamped down heavily on any music that seemed to oppose the party.
 But such censorship is not just historical.
-As the Americans prepared to invade Iraq in 2003 with the ‘coalition of the willing’ (mostly blackmailed and threatened!’), the most successful female group of all time, The Dixie Chicks, appeared on stage in London and said that they were ashamed that President Bush was a fellow Texan.
+As the Americans prepared to invade Iraq in 2003 with the ‘coalition of the willing’ (mostly blackmailed and threatened!’), the most successful female group of all time, The Dixie Chicks, appeared on stage in London.
+They said that they were ashamed that President Bush was a fellow Texan.
 The outcry in America led to them being blacklisted by many radio stations with DJs sacked if they played Dixie Chicks’ music.

 As we face the many challenges of the 21st century with environmental destruction, rising population, diminishing resources, ongoing regional wars and the rising gap between the ‘haves and have nots’ or has George Bush put it the ‘have-mores and the have nots’, I trust that an uprising of popular resistance will find solutions.
 This is already happening in the Middle East and North Africa in 2011 but seems some way off in the more comfortable West.
 If solutions are to be found it will likely be artists and musicians who will lead the change as once again protest songs and political music galvanize public opinion in the direction of freedom.

 Well, it’s hard to say as there are so many famous protest songs!
 However here are our 5 top protest songs.